mcarbonell/trivia-master/README.md

 4.  **Firebase Setup**:
     *   In your Firebase project, enable **Firestore Database**.
     *   Enable **Firebase Authentication** with the "Email/Password" sign-in provider.
     *   Manually create an admin user in the Firebase Authentication console to access the admin panel.
+After the user is created, you must manually go into the `users` collection in Firestore and set that user's `role` field to `"admin"`.

 ### Running the Development Server

 To run the Next.js app and the Genkit development server concurrently (recommended):

 1. Start the Genkit development server in one terminal:
-    ```bash
-    npm run genkit:dev
-    ```
-    Or for auto-reloading on Genkit flow changes:
     ```bash
     npm run genkit:watch
     ```